JFragomeniResearch/FrontEndAutomatedTesting/README.txt

 Front-end automated testing tool for web applications.
 Created using Python and Robot Framework.

 Additional pertinent project information will be listed here.

+Project created using Cursor.ai IDE for applied/educational purposes.